Fluctuation-dissipation relations for thermodynamic distillation processes: Introduction

 This work pushes towards a genuinely quantum framework characterising optimal thermodynamic state transformations and links fluctuations with free energy dissipation.
 We investigate a special case of state interconversion processes known as thermodynamic distillations.
 These are thermodynamic processes in which a given initial quantum system is transformed, with some transformation error, to a pure energy eigenstate of the final system.
 In particular, we focus on the initial system consisting of asymptotically many non-interacting subsystems that are either energy-incoherent and non-identical (in different states and with different Hamiltonians), or pure and identical.
 Within this setting, our main results are given by two theorems.
-The first one yields the optimal transformation error as a function of the free energy difference between the initial and target states, and the free energy fluctuations in the initial state (see Box~\ref{box1}).
-The second theorem provides a precise relation between the free energy fluctuations of the initial state and the minimal amount of free energy dissipated in the optimal thermodynamic distillation process (see Box~\ref{box2}).
+The first one yields the optimal transformation error as a function of the free energy difference between the initial and target states, and the free energy fluctuations in the initial state (see Table~\ref{box1}).
+This can be seen as an extension of previously derived results on optimal thermodynamic state transformations~\cite{Hayashithermo2017, Chubb2018beyondthermodynamic,Chubb2019_2,korzekwa2019avoiding}.
+The second theorem provides a precise relation between the free energy fluctuations of the initial state and the minimal amount of free energy dissipated in the optimal thermodynamic distillation process (see Table~\ref{box2}).
+It is conceptually novel and does not form an extension of previously known results, and as such it constitutes our main contribution.
+Note that the second theorem employs the first one as one of the building blocks.